lul-g/TicTacToe/README.md

 # TicTacToe
-> The game that took Longer to upload to github that to code on intellij.
+> The game that took Longer to upload to github than to code on intellij.